GetOlympus/olympus-dionysos-field-link/README.md

 }
 ```

-Below, a simple example to show how to iterate on the data array in `PHP`:
+And below, a simple example to show how to iterate on the data array in `PHP`:

 ```php
 // Get links from Database